 Theresa Baker, Lower Grades Handwork Teacher

 Theresa is a native of Boulder who attended CU as a classical antiquities major.
 She began teaching handwork to grades 1-8 in September of 1988.
 Theresa and her husband, David Chappelle, have three children: Micah, Amalindé, and Beau; all three are SMWS alumni.
-Theresa will serve this year on the Governance Council chair, as a member of the College of Teachers, and on the Campus Planning Task Force.
+Theresa will serve this year as the Governance Council chair, as a member of the College of Teachers, and on the Campus Planning Committee.

 Joshua became fluent in Spanish as a Peace Corps Volunteer in Nicaragua where he worked with the Ministry of Education and was first dubbed, “don Josué.”
 He spent much of the next decade in Central America, working as a trip leader and guidebook writer.
 Joshua has a B.A. in Environmental Studies from Brown University and has continued his teacher training at Rudolf Steiner College.
 Joshua has also worked as an Outward Bound instructor and is an accomplished travel writer.
 He has a monthly column in the Denver Post called “Around Colorado” and is the author of six books about travel.
 This is his 8th year as a Spanish teacher at SMWS.
 Joshua’s wife, Sutay, a Registered Nurse and trained doula, teaches prenatal yoga and childbirth classes at Boulder Community Hospital.
 They have three daughters.